josemejias11/playwright-mcp-server/README-WEBDRIVERIO.md

 # WebDriverIO MCP Server

-A Model Context Protocol (MCP) server that provides web automation capabilities using WebDriverIO.
+A Model Context Protocol (MCP) server that provides web automation capabilities using WebDriverIO and TypeScript.
 This server allows AI assistants to perform web browser automation tasks through a standardized protocol.

 ## Features